Scientific Name

 Fertilizing: Give your A. chazaroi a small amount of fertilizer in the spring during the first two years.
 After that, established plants seem to take care of themselves.

-Repotting: If you notice your A. chazaroi becoming pot-bound, repot it with fresh soil in a new pot that is just slightly larger than the old one.
+Repotting: If you notice your A. chazaroi becoming pot-bound, repot it with fresh soil in a pot slightly larger than the old one.
 Give the plant a week or so to readjust before you water it again.

-Propagation: Since it is a plant with a solitary growth habit, A. chazaroi can be propagated only from seeds.
+Propagation: Since a plant with a solitary growth habit, A. chazaroi can be propagated only from seeds.

 Learn more at How to Grow and Care for Agave.